Bar-Dev/Reillys-Honey-Farm-MS2/README.md

 ### Hosting on GitHub Pages

 * Log into GitHub.
-* From the list of repositories choose [The Greenway](https://github.com/Bar-Dev/Greenway).
+* From the list of repositories choose [Reillys-Honey-Farm-MS2](https://github.com/Bar-Dev/Reillys-Honey-Farm-MS2).
 * Go to settings.
 * Scroll down to GitHub Pages section.
 * Select as a source **master branch**.